Value Stream Identification

 Describing a Value Stream

-A value stream is the end-to-end sequence of activities required to deliver value to a customer-spanning concept, creation, and delivery.
+A value stream is the end-to-end sequence of activities required to deliver value to a customer – spanning concept, creation, and delivery.
 These streams exist in every organization, but they’re rarely visible or well understood.
+As already discussed in the article Why Value Stream Thinking, it is essential to define what a value stream actually is and ensure a shared understanding among stakeholders before attempting to identify them.

 Conceptual Representation of a Value Stream